Peggy Sue has the chance to do it all again…

 After the initial shock, Peggy Sue sees the chance to change her future love life, as she knows it.
 Along the way, she experiences some treasured moments with her family and friends.
 She also finds love.
 However, this film turns your expectations on their head, with a neat plot twist.
 The 40+-year-old, Peggy Sue on her return to 1960 is not clinging to the hope to find everlasting love with Charlie.

 As you might expect from the title.
-For her, it feels like a second chance at getting her happy ever after ending that she craves second time around.
-This twist that she wants a life without Charlie, her high school sweetheart in the past and the man who broke her heart years later in the present.
+For her, it feels like a second chance at getting her happy ever after ending that she craves the second time around.
+This twist is that she wants a life without Charlie, her high school sweetheart in the past and the man who broke her heart years later in the present.

-Once back in time, her life also a more of an emotional roller coaster for Peggy is reunited with not just Charlie, but her family and their mutual school friends too.
+Once back in time, her life is also more of an emotional roller coaster for Peggy is reunited with not just Charlie, but her family and their mutual school friends too.
 But she experiences 1960 as a forty plus woman, but the world sees her as 17 going on 18.
 Her family and friends appearing as their younger selves.

 This reminded me of a bit of a Quantum Leap (1989-93) episode but without Dean Stockwell to advise her, as Peggy Sue inhabits her younger self.
 Instead of Stockwell, Peggy Sue has the support of a good friend from the present, Richard Norvik (Barry Miller).
 This as she convinces him that she’s older than she appears and with this confidante, she hopes to make sense of what’s happened to her.
 With her telling him, the class geek more on what’s to come.